facebook/flow/website/en/docs/types/intersections.md

 }
 ```

-Even as we treat our value as just one of the types we do not get an error
+Even as we treat our value as just one of the types, we do not get an error
 because it satisfies all of them.

 ### Impossible intersection types <a class="toc" id="toc-impossible-intersection-types" href="#toc-impossible-intersection-types"></a>

-Using intersection types it is possible to create types which are not possible
+Using intersection types, it is possible to create types which are impossible
 to create at runtime.
 Intersection types will allow you to combine any set of
 types, even ones that conflict with one another.